webix-hub/docs/data/desktop/components.md

 <h2 style="clear:both;">Specific Widgets</h2>

-The widgets listed in this section will help you to complete the picture of your application, add special features that can't be achieved with the standard set of components presented above.
+The widgets listed in this section will help you to complete the picture of your application, add special features that can't be achieved with the standard set of widgets presented above.

 <div class="components_group" style="padding-left:10px;">
 	<div>